Games on Endogenous Networks: Framework

 \subsection{Solution concepts}

 Intuitively, in a solution to a network game with network formation, players should have an incentive to change neither their actions nor their links.
 We propose two nested solution concepts reflecting this idea.
-These parallel existing concepts in the network formation literature and extend them to our setting with action choices.\footnote{See \citet{bloch2006definitions} and \citet[Chapter 6]{jackson2008}.}
+These correspond to existing concepts in the network formation literature, and we extend them to our setting with action choices.\footnote{See \citet*{bloch2006definitions} and \citet*[Chapter 6]{jackson2008}.}